Ivar Bauck

-Ivar Bauck (12 February 1863 – 1 November 1937) was a Norwegian four-star general, known as a vocal opponent of the disarmament policies of successive Norwegian governments in the 1920s and 1930s.
+Ivar Bauck (12 February 1863 – 1 November 1937) was a Norwegian four-star general known as a vocal opponent of the disarmament policies of successive Norwegian governments in the 1920s and 1930s.

 He was born in Trondheim.
-He graduated on top of his class from the Norwegian Military Academy in 1885.
+He graduated from the Norwegian Military Academy at the top of his class in 1885.
 He pursued his higher military studies at the Norwegian Military College, graduating in 1888, again on top of his class.